min2ha/ukwa-site/content/target/57288/index.en.md

   "start_date": "2017-09-20T09:00:00Z"
 }

-# Garrie Fletcher - writing and all that

 Garrie Fletcher likes words, big cities and avoiding Northampton.
 He writes short stories, novels and poems.
 He’s a member of the mighty Tindal Street Fiction Group and Writing West Midland’s Room 204.